vatoio/installcentos/README.md

 3. execute `01-config-update.sh` for all worker and master

-4. execute the installation `20-install-openshift-run-in-master.sh` script on master
+4. execute the installation `20-install-openshift-run-in-master.sh` script on guest machine